 Sadly the SCFA failed to secure the requisite funds and announced its liquidation.
 As such, the hopes of returning the Connie to flight are all but gone, though the board has pledged that as they move to decide the future of the aircraft in coming weeks, they will do everything they can to ensure public access to the aircraft in the future.
 One option previously outlined was the establishment of a museum for the Constellation at the SCFA home at Basel-Mulhouse-Freiburg airport.
 This would also require significant funds as the aircraft is currently at Zurich, where it was parked when the issues were first discovered.
 Sadly it seems the candle has been snuffed out for Europe’s only flying Connie.

-A similar case has been seen with the previously airworthy British Eagle Douglas DC-6 in the UK, which stopped flying in 2010 owing to the discovery of corrosion.
-Following several failed movements to return it to flight, it seems static display at the new South Wales Air Museum at St Athan has now been secured.
+A similar case has been seen with the previously airworthy British Eagle Douglas DC-6 in the UK, which stopped flying in 2009 owing to the nearly quarter of a million pound yearly running costs being deemed unsustainable going forward.
+Following several failed movements to resume flight operations, it seems static display at the new South Wales Air Museum at St Athan has now been secured.
 Although this will require significant cost and effort to move the aircraft by road, it should at least save it from the scrap man and offer a more permanent public display for the DC-6.
 The most positive outcome possible from this unfortunate situation, I hope you’ll agree.

 The downturn continues elsewhere.
 The following the off-airport landing of Air Service Berlin’s Schönefeld-based C-47 D-CXXX in 2010, the Förderverein Rosinenbomber e.V. was formed to seek a way forward to repair the pleasure flying C-47.
 With the amount of damage sustained, it was decided to purchase another Dakota and use D-CXXX as a parts donor to get the new aircraft up to pleasure flying standards.
 In 2013 G-AMRA was purchased from the UK and flown to Berlin.
 Unfortunately, after nine years of work the project has been cancelled owing to financial reasons, with both of the aircraft unlikely to fly again.
 The ex-Breitling Dakota has also recently been sold to the fringes of Europe, to Ali Ozturk’s growing collection in Turkey.
 Whilst an excellent addition to that fleet, the loss of another regular pleasure flying and airshow aircraft in central Europe will be deeply felt.